oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 ***/usr/share/color*** as typical for Linux packages.

-An application path points to:

-***$PREFIX/share/color***

 These above paths are considered top level entry points and should contain almost no files.
 Each specific data path, containing the actual data, is each located below these general OpenICC paths.

 Typical colour configuration data is architecture independent.
 The configuration can therefore stay in one place as further described below.
-Architecture dependent CMM modules and utilities should go into the usual file system places for libraries and binary executables.
+Architecture dependent CMM modules and utilities should reside below the usual system paths for libraries and binary executables.
+They are here not described in detail.

 Colour Profile Paths
 --------------------